zeld/psa-update/README.md

 - Recommended size is **32 GB**.
 Although most updates are smaller than 16 GB, some navigations maps can be larger than 16 GB.
 - It must be formatted as **FAT32** and **empty**.

+> [!NOTE]
-> Note: When using Windows, if the USB flash drive is larger than 32 GB, it is not possible to format it using FAT32.
+> When using Windows, if the USB flash drive is larger than 32 GB, it is not possible to format it using FAT32.
 Alternatives are:
 >
 > - Create a 32 GB partition and format if as FAT32 and leave the rest unformatted.
 > - Use a third-party tool to format the USB flash drive using FAT32.
 The official vendor application presumably uses [fat32format from Ridgecrop Consultants Ltd](http://ridgecrop.co.uk/index.htm?guiformat.htm) to achieve this.